History and Philosophy of Science

 If you do very well in your honours year, you may wish to further explore your research interests by taking a higher research degree such as an MSc or PhD.
-The Unit for the History and Philosophy of Science offers the following areas of research: history and philosophy of biology and medicine; bioethics; public understanding of science and medicine; sociology of science; and many more.
+The Unit for the History and Philosophy of Science offers the following areas of research: history and philosophy of biology, medicine and/or physical science; bioethics; public understanding of science and medicine; sociology of science; and many more.
 The HPS research programs are designed so that you develop your knowledge of the field but also develop skills such as how to structure research projects and manage your time in a way which enables you to perform to the best of your abilities and to develop expertise in a research area of particular interest.

 For a more structured approach to further study, you might also consider doing a postgraduate coursework program like the Graduate Certificate in Science (HPS) or the Graduate Diploma in Science (HPS).